 The state of Texas imposes a strict two-year statute of limitations on legal malpractice lawsuits.
 The claim must be filed within two years of the client discovering the facts establishing his or her cause of action.
 The only exception to this rule is if the client makes this discovery during an ongoing lawsuit.
 The client is then entitled to wait until the conclusion of said suit, including the conclusion of all underlying claims and appeals.

 Absolutely, you have the right to fire your attorney if you are not happy.
-You do not need cause to fire your attorney even if you have a contract that says otherwise.
+You do not need a specific cause to fire your attorney even if you have a contract that says otherwise.
 Please keep in mind, however, if you fire your attorney without good cause, he/she may be eligible to recover compensation for those services performed prior to discharge.

 Legal malpractice claims can be complex.
 Every case is different and treated on an individual basis.
 The type of damages available will depend on the facts of each case and the type of suit in question when the negligence occurred.
 Damages are typically not rewarded for emotional distress due to economic loss.
-The compensation awarded will typically be based on the facts of the original case had the negligence not occurred.
+The compensation awarded will typically be based on the facts of the original case, had the negligence not occurred.
 A legal malpractice lawsuit may involve compensatory damages, expenses and legal fees, and punitive damages.

 Yes, there are a few other options depending on the facts of your case.
 You can agree to have your dispute resolved, through binding arbitration, by the Houston Bar Association.
 This can sometimes move things along a little quicker than taking a case to trial.
 Another option is to file a grievance against the attorney with The State Bar of Texas.
 The State Bar of Texas takes these grievances very seriously and investigates them thoroughly, although you will not win financial compensation by filing a grievance.